plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 where you navigated to the last time, and starts with the same character next time.
 The command `\l` works similarly for left arrows.

+For a full list of supported characters, use `agda-input-show-translations` with:

+    M-x agda-input-show-translations

+All the characters supported by `agda-mode` are shown.

+If you want to know how you input a specific Unicode character in an agda file, move the cursor onto the character and use `quail-show-key` with:

+    M-x quail-show-key

+You'll see a key sequence of the character in mini buffer.
+If you run `M-x qualy-show-key` on say `∸`, you will see `\.-` for the character.

+How you input the above commands varies according to system and configuration.
+The most portable way would be to type `ESC`,  `x` and then type `agda-input-show-translations` or `quail-show-key` literally.

-In place of left, right, up, and down keys, one may also use control characters:
+It is important to be familiar with moving cursor in `agda-mode`.
+In place of left, right, up, and down keys, one may also use control
+characters:

     C-b  left (backward one character)
     C-f  right (forward one character)